killercup/scribbles/_posts/2016-08-17-machine-readable-inline-markdown-code-cocumentation.md

 - *Undefined Behavior*: Describe for which inputs the function behavior is not defined

 ### Specific machine readable sections

+This is aimed at documenting functions and methods, but should also work for documenting type parameters and lifetime parameters of `struct`s, `enum`s, and `trait`s.

 - *Parameters* (always plural): List of parameter names with description
 - *Returns* (read either as 3rd person singular form or plural "return [values]"): Prose description which can be followed by a list of valid `enum` variants for the return type and descriptions